ChristopheKunzli/dai-lab-smtp/README.md

 ### Compile the project:

+Make sure you have Maven installed on your machine.
+Then, compile the project using the following command:

 ``` sh
 mvn clean package
 ```

 ### Run the app:

-The app can be run using the following command:
+The app can then be run using the following command:

 ``` sh
 java -jar target/prankApp-1.0.jar <victimsList.txt> <messages.txt> <number of groups> <prankerEmail> <address> <port>
 ```

+Parameters:

 - `<victimsList.txt>`: A file containing a list of email addresses.
     - Must contain one email address per line.